Snownee/Loquat/docs/README.md

 ### Lychee

-Lychee is used to spawn mobs in your areas / structures.
+Lychee is used to spawn waves of monsters in your areas/structures.

 ### KubeJS